 “Productivity in the sector has been on the decline for nearly a decade, across manpower, equipment, processes and logistics,” says Elliott.

-“Those who have tackled costs early are now focusing on optimising productivity through more judicious use of labour and equipment.”
+“Those who have tackled costs early are now focusing on optimizing productivity through more judicious use of labor and equipment.”

 Resource nationalism remains prolific

 Resource nationalism remains prolific around the world and continues to be a critical issue for mining and metals companies.

 Elliott says increasing taxes and royalties, mandated beneficiation, government ownership and the restriction of exports continue to spread across the globe.